haukex/raspinotes/BaseInstall.md

    - To prevent waiting for network on boot: `sudo systemctl mask NetworkManager-wait-online.service`

+   - The RPi Imager is very useful in that it allows provisioning a headless RPi with networking and SSH set up, but sometimes, `cloud-init`, which the RPi Imager uses, can get in the way of making modifications, e.g. when cloning SD cards.
+Therefore, it can be removed after it is no longer needed:
+     - `sudo apt purge -y cloud-init && sudo apt autoremove -y`
+     - `sudo rm -rvf /etc/cloud/ /var/lib/cloud/ /boot/firmware/{user-data,network-config}`

    - To add a Wi-Fi network later, either use `sudo nmtui`, or run `nmcli --ask device wifi connect <SSID>` (may need to first disconnect from Wi-Fi for the latter).
 Hint: `nmcli device wifi list`

    - Newer OSes generally have `systemd-timesyncd` installed, so `ntp` isn't really necessary anymore, but in case it is: `sudo apt install --no-install-recommends ntp` and edit `/etc/ntpsec/ntp.conf` as appropriate.

+   - Newer versions of Debian/Raspbian use `journalctl` and `/var/log/syslog` doesn't exist by default anymore, if you want to bring it back: `sudo apt install rsyslog`

    - For RTC, e.g. DS3231 3.3V compatible breakout board: Wire up RTC as appropriate (3.3V, GND, SCL, SDA), add `dtoverlay=i2c-rtc,ds323` to `/boot/firmware/config.txt`, reboot,